jonwaterschoot/plugdata-daisy-simple/02_components_pd_examples/04_sensors/sensors_plugdata.md

 ---
 layout: default
-title: Sensors Plugdata examples
+title: Sensors
 nav_order: 13
-Parent: Components Plugdata examples
+parent: Components Plugdata examples
 ---

-# Toggle switches and buttons
+# Sensors

+Various sensors can be connected and are supported.
+There's a list you can consult with a description of the available parameters at pd2dsy

+This page will use the MPR121 touch sensor as an example.

 Template structure for parts:
   1. Name